JuniorC07/git-patcher/README.md

 2. Set the target branch to either the provided `BRANCH_NAME` or "main".
 3. Set the target ID to either the provided `PUSH_ID` or "gitops".
 4. Clone the target repository and checkout the target branch.
-5. Navigate to the cloned directory and update the deployment.yaml file with the provided `IMAGE_TAG`.
+5. Navigate to the cloned directory and update the `TARGET_FILE` file with the provided `IMAGE_TAG`.
 6. Commit the changes with a message that includes the `DEPLOY_PATH` and `PUSH_ID`.
 7. Push the changes to the target branch in the remote repository.
 8. Remove the cloned directory.